Does Travertine Need to Be Sealed? With its innate charm and distinctive features, Travertine has…

 - First, you could clean the paver every time you notice anything on the surface that could be slippery – if you had that kind of free time.

-- Second, you could use a surface treatment that manages the causes of slippery conditions.
+- Second, you could use a surface treatment to modify the slippery surface conditions.

 - And third, you could use a sealer to increase the friction on the surface.
 All of these are useful solutions, and it all depends on your goal.

-Applying treatments on the surface of the paver should change its characteristics to manage water and other slip-causing agents more effectively.
+Applying treatments on the surface of the paver should change its characteristics to manage water and greasy / oily solutions more effectively.
 The result being that when you walk or run on the surface – rather than aquaplaning – you have adequate traction to be safe.

 The third option is to use sealers.
 And there are 2 basics types you need to be aware of:

 If you choose to work with a Topical sealer, use one that contains an anti-slip additive that increases the friction on the surface.
 This will make it much harder for you to slip when moving across the surface.
-Otherwise, you can use a Penetrating sealer that soaks into the pavers’ pores and does not leave the surface slick or in a slippery condition.
+Otherwise, you can use a Penetrating sealer that soaks into the pavers’ pores and leaves the surface in a less slick or in a slippery condition.

 Is Paver Sealer Slippery?